 4. What you see isn’t what you get.

 Nice kids aren’t always nice.
 Perfectly kind people don’t exist.
 There are stories behind the stories in everyone’s life.
 My husband and I have moments where our eyes are rolling, heads steaming, extreme deep breathing, trying to avoid yelling or throwing consequences around equal to my consumption of Lays potato chips once a month.
 But we get to work at our socialization as often as we help our kids learn theirs, so it’s all good.

+Thank you random stranger.
 In the end, I accepted that stranger’s compliment.
 The hard work I put in every day is well worth the effort, and it’s nice to have it recognized.

 So what’s the secret?
 There isn’t one.
 But you knew that too.